doonce/Meowth/README.md

    - *Optional:* Tick the Public Bot tickbox if you want to allow others to invite your bot to their own server.

 1. Download the files in this repository, or your own fork if you intend to modify source
-   #### *``Note: If you alter the code significantly, adapt to support platforms we don't or integrate any TOS-breaking features, we ask you don't name your instance Meowth to avoid confusion to users between our instance and yours.``*

 1. Copy the bot config template `config_blank.json`, rename to `config.json` and edit it:
    - `bot_token` is the Token you copied down earlier from the Discord Developers page and requires quotes as it's a string.